Consultant, The Lyles Group

 February 27, 2014

 Mister Chairman, members of the committee, thank you for the opportunity to speak to you today on issues concerning the nation’s human spaceflight program.
 I represent the Aeronautics and Space Engineering Board of the National Research Council, which was created in 1967 to “focus talents and energies of the engineering community on significant aerospace policies and programs.”
 The ASEB works in concert with the NRC’s Space Studies Board (SSB) and over the past decade has undertaken a number of relevant studies concerning human spaceflight, including beyond low Earth orbit.
-In 2009 I chaired the NRC study “.”1 In addition, I also speak to you as a former Air Force officer with extensive experience in our nation’s national security space programs, including management of complex space systems.
+In 2009 I chaired the NRC study “America’s Future in Space, Aligning the Civil Space Program With National Needs.”1 In addition, I also speak to you as a former Air Force officer with extensive experience in our nation’s national security space programs, including management of complex space systems.

 The ASEB has not specifically addressed the question that you are interested in today regarding development of a human space exploration roadmap.
 We are engaged currently in a congressionally requested review of the “goals, core capabilities, and direction of human spaceflight”.
 That report is due to be released this Spring and I should note I have not seen a draft of the report and my comments are made without prejudice to whatever that committee—chaired by Jonathan Lunine and Mitch Daniels—may recommend.
 In addition the ASEB has not addressed the question of human Mars flyby missions.
 However, both the ASEB and the SSB have conducted recent studies that touch on many issues relevant to this question.
 In particular, in 2012 the ASEB completed reviewing a series of NASA Space Technology Roadmaps that included topics such as long duration life support systems.
 The previous year, the ASEB and the SSB completed an extensive study of life and physical microgravity sciences.2 Both studies highlighted the challenges to human spaceflight beyond low Earth orbit, for instance the development of long duration life support systems.
 NASA has made progress in these areas aboard the International Space Station, although I would note that even today less than half of the oxygen on the International Space Station is recycled.
 As the ASEB’s Space Technology Roadmaps study indicated, there are several high-priority technologies that require further development in categories such as radiation mitigation for human spaceflight, and environmental control and life support systems.
 The latter category includes air revitalization, water recovery and management, waste management, and habitation technologies.
 None of these technologies are currently mature enough to support a long-duration human spaceflight mission.